mikefarah/yq/upgrading-from-v3.md

 ### Prefix yaml

-Use the [Create / Collect Into Object ](broken-reference)operator to create a new object with the desired prefix.&#x20;
+Use the [Create / Collect Into Object ](broken-reference)operator to create a new object with the desired prefix.

 v3: